Arts and Media Gaucho Path Way encompasses: Art, Media, Journalism, Public Relations, and Advertising.

 - Daily Nexus - The Daily Nexus is always looking for new writers, graphic designers, and photograpers to join their cutting-edge news team.

-- Film Studies Department - The Film Studies Department has a wide selection of extracirricular activities that UCSB students can get involved in.
+- Film Studies Department - The Film Studies Department has a wide selection of extracurricular activities that UCSB students can get involved in.

 - Education Abroad Program - Integrate study abroad into your college academic plan and explore the many internship and volunteer opportunities available to EAP students abroad.

-- Greek Life—Office of Student Life (OSL) - Joining a fraternity or sorority at UCSB is a great way to open doors to countless opportunities and activities.
+- Greek Life - Joining a fraternity or sorority at UCSB is a great way to open doors to countless opportunities and activities.

-- Leadership Development—Office of Student Life (OSL) - We are committed to teaching leaders how to organize efficient and effective action toward a goal.
-We assist leaders to identify their short- and long-term leadership objectives with the philosophy that a leader will also be most effective when she/he is cognizant of and committed to her/his unique set of values and interests.
+- Leadership Development - We are committed to teaching leaders how to organize efficient and effective action toward a goal.
+We assist leaders to identify their short and long-term leadership objectives with the philosophy that a leader will also be most effective when they are cognizant of and committed to their unique set of values and interests.